spacesprotocol/fabric/README.md

 Space @now also has TXT records published.

-**Note**: `beam` will automatically connect to a locally run spaces node using its default port for `testnet4` to verify answers from the DHT.

 ## How to publish records for a Space?

 1. Create a zone file (e.g., example.zone) with an SOA record and the records you want to publish: